UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

-There are many different arguments to use with `KNeighborsClassifier`, one of them being `weights`.
+Another useful hyperparameter is `weight`.

+So far, when predicting labels, we have been giving equal weight to all the nearby examples.

+We can change that using this `weight` hyperparameter.

-`weights` allows us to assign a higher weight to the examples which are closer to the query example.
+We can tell it to weigh the examples higher if they are closer to the query point.

 ---